tcd1558/PyTest_Test/README.md

 # PyTest_Test
 A PyTest project

-This is the project I created as a companion to the LinkedIn course "Unit Testing and Test Driver Development in Python"
+This is the project I created as a companion to the LinkedIn course "Unit Testing and Test Driver Development in Python" Please read this document in raw mode

 ## 1 How to install pytest